 Thailand is wonderfully inexpensive.
 A meal in a restaurant will cost around THB100-THB300, whereas a street snack is only THB30-THB50.
 A large bottle of Singha beer is about THB80-THB120 and a litre of water will set you back THB10-THB20.

 On this trip you may link up with passengers on other Geckos tours.

 By employing and training local site guides to lead our group holidays, there is a two-fold benefit.
 Firstly, we provide employment opportunities for the local community.
 Just as importantly is the benefit to you, the traveller.
 Your tour guide’s friendship, humour, passion and intimate knowledge of the region will be key factors in making your holiday a success.

-Please note that the accommodation facilities here are basic, but provide you with an authentic experience of how these people live.
+Please note that the accommodation facilities on the island are basic.
 You may wish to bring an inner sleeping sheet for the train journeys and camping.
 For light sleepers, we recommend that you bring ear-plugs and eye-patches.